taylordinkins/BGGAN/README.md

 # BNGAN
 Bayesian Network GAN

-(several development branches - master represents the recent experiment, but it's messy.
-To be cleaned if this progresses)

 ## Main Idea

 Generative adverarial networks have come a long way and reignited interest in unsupervised learning.
 No longer just used for Image Synthesis, GANs now are used for text generation, forward prediciton, autoencoding, data augmentation, classification, and many other tasks.